 How Bad Will The Belly Button Piercing Pain Be?

 It might feel like a bee sting or getting an immunization while it happens.
-Then there will also be some soreness over the following few days or weeks.
+Over the following few days, there will also be some soreness.

 What To Expect At The Shop

 A super sharp needle will be much more gentle on the surrounding tissue of your belly than a piercing gun will.
 That can cut down on how sore you’ll feel in the days after the piercing.

 Don’t be alarmed by the size of the needle.
 If you get squeamish about that kind of thing, look away and keep your mind on something else.
 Your piercer should skillfully get the needle through your skin in seconds.
 It won’t sting for long!

 Then you’ll be sent home with your aftercare instructions.
 You should follow those closely so you can have an infection-free recovery.